Jaswanthchandu/Task_02_Descriptive_Stats/README.md

 Source: [2024 Facebook Political Ads — Milestone A (Google Drive)](https://drive.google.com/file/d/1UPo11lH2Mlk2cnLtjv8P9XqlKitms-gp/view?usp=sharing)

 File used: `2024_fb_ads_president_scored_anon.csv` (246,745 rows x 41 columns).
-This is a **different file** from Task 1 — similar subject, different schema.
-The dataset is **not** included in this repository.
-Download it from the link above, place the CSV locally, and pass its path to the scripts.

 ## How to run